Using an Arc Flash Study to Improve Worker Safety

 The goal of an arc flash study is to provide correct data for appropriate labeling for the electrical equipment in a facility.
 This labeling dictates the level of personal protective equipment that must be worn when working on exposed live parts.
 The arc flash study and the labels are the cornerstone of a complete electrical safety program, however, there is still a significant amount of additional effort that needs to be expended to make the program fully functional.
 Matrix Technologies industrial safety services engineers, highly experienced in performing arc flash studies, are available to help.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our risk assessment and industrial safety services, contact Ron Studtmann, PE, Discipline Manager, Power, Instrumentation, Controls Department (PIC).
+To learn more about our risk assessment and industrial safety services, contact Ron Studtmann, PE, Senior Consultant, Process & Electrical Design Department.

 Learn More About: